Vagisan/Chef-Companion-Bot/README.md

 "# Chef-Companion-Bot"
 ## README

-# LLM Chatbot for Recipe Information
+# LLM Chatbot for Recipe Generation

 This project creates a conversational chatbot using a large language model (LLM) to interact with a dataset of Indian recipes.
 The chatbot can answer questions about recipes, ingredients, preparation times, and instructions.
 This implementation uses the Mistral-7B-Instruct-v0.1 model for the language model and integrates various tools for data handling, embeddings, and serving the chatbot via a web interface.